Drontal Cat Tablets

 Cardboard cartons with polyethylene-coated aluminium foil blisters containing 2, 8, or 48 tablets in strips of 2 or 8 tablets.

-An anthelmintic active against roundworms and tapeworms.
+An anthelmintic active against gastrointestinal roundworms and tapeworms.
 ATC VetCode: QP52 AA51.
 Pharmacotherapeutic Group: Anthelmintics, Praziquantel combinations.
-The product contains two active ingredients, pyrantel embonate (pamoate) a tetrahydropyrimidine derivative and praziquantel a partially hydrogenated pyrazino-isoquinoline derivative
+The product contains two active ingredients, pyrantel embonate (pamoate) a tetrahydropyrimidine derivative and praziquantel a partially hydrogenated pyrazino-isoquinoline derivative, used widely as an anthelmintic for both human and veterinary use.

 Praziquantel is very rapidly absorbed and distributed throughout the parasite.
 Both in vivo and in vitro studies have shown that praziquantel causes severe damage to the parasite integument, resulting in contraction and paralysis.
 There is an almost instantaneous tetanic contraction of the parasite musculature and a rapid vacuolisation of the syncytial tegument.
 This rapid contraction has been explained by changes in divalent cation fluxes, especially calcium.